National Policy Statement on Urban Development Capacity

-The purpose of the National Policy Statement on Urban Development Capacity is to ensure regional and district plans provide adequately for the development of business and housing.
-This is to enable urban areas to grow and change in response to the needs of their communities.
+The purpose of the National Policy Statement on Urban Development Capacity is to ensure local authorities enable, through their land-use planning and infrastructure, sufficient development capacity for housing and business.
+This ensures urban areas can grow and change in response to the needs of their communities.